INSTITUTE FOR TEACHERS OF COLOR COMMITTED TO RACIAL JUSTICE

 ITOC is an on-going professional development space designed to support wellbeing, strengthen racial literacy, and cultivate racial justice leadership capacities of teachers of Color and teacher educators of Color.
 A unique collaboration between the disciplines of Teacher Education, Educational Leadership, and Ethnic Studies, this national conference rigorously selects and supports ITOC Fellows across the U.S. and beyond each year.

-Applications for our 2026 Summer Convening & 2026-2027 Virtual Programming open on February 1st, 2026.
-Sign up for our mailing list to be the first to know when applications open!
+Applications for our 2026 Summer Convening & 2026-2027 Virtual Programming are now open!

 ITOC Fellows Selection Criteria: